Events and Resources

 Community Bike Events

 In 2001, the City of Richmond and the Richmond Community Cycling Committee jointly staged the inaugural "Island City, by Bike" tour - a free community event that offers guided cycling tours of some of the City's bike routes.
 The annual event occurs each June during Bike Month.
-After a two year pause, the event is back and taking place on Sun, Jun 12, 2022 at Minoru Centre for Active Living.
-Registration required (Event ID #47824).
-If arriving by vehicle, park in the upper level of the parkade as there is a 3-hour time limit on parking elsewhere on site.
-We look forward to welcoming you back.
+Here are the event details for the 21st annual Island City, by Bike tour:

 - 604-276-4300, Mon-Fri, 8:30am-5:00pm